Designing Speed Workouts: Tailoring Intervals, Pace Zones, and Seasonal Training for Faster Race Times

 • Main set:

-• Repeat the whole ladder 2–3 times depending on how you feel.
+• Repeat this ladder 2–3 rounds based on how your body responds.

-• Cool‑down: 1 mile easy, reflect on the effort you felt in each zone.
+• Cool‑down: 1 mile easy, then reflect on the effort in each zone.

 References